 Biodiversity Survey & Design: sites of biodiversity assessment

-The plant biodiversity survey was conducted along two stretches of highway: a 5 mile stretch of the A330 near Salisbury (46 ha) and 3.5 mile stretch of the A36 near Brickworth (36 ha).
+The Plant Biodiversity Survey was conducted along two stretches of highway: a 5-mile stretch of the A330 near Salisbury (46ha) and a 3.5-mile stretch of the A36 near Brickworth (36ha).
 At both sites, 1m x 1m quadrats were surveyed at intervals as close to 0.5 miles.

 Biodiversity Valuation: the Biodiversity Quality Calculator

 Biodiversity is complicated and cannot be measured by using species richness data alone.
 Therefore, Ecosulis developed the Biodiversity Quality Calculator (BQC).
-By using the plant quadrant data to calculate a wide range of biodiversity measurements, the BQC could assess the biodiversity baseline along the two high way stretches.
+By using the plant quadrat data to calculate a wide range of biodiversity measurements, the BQC could assess the biodiversity baseline along the two highway stretches.

 Result: plant biodiversity